I’m so happy to have you here!

 There are affiliate links in my site from online learning schools, graphic design resources and my web host.

-However I do not link to Amazon as an affiliate.
-It doesn’t feel right.
+However I chose not link to Amazon as an affiliate.

 All products linked are things I have personally used and liked.
 I don’t link to products I have not used myself.